Preparing to Apply

-Submit applications by July 15 for admission for the Fall 2019 semester.
+Priority deadline for admission for Spring 2023 is October 1, 2022 and the final deadline for admission is November 1, 2022.
 Students who do not hold a B.S. degree in a nutrition-related field, please see list of prerequisite courses above.

 1 Apply to the Graduate School at The University of Texas at Austin

 Applications are submitted electronically through ApplyTexas.

 - Create an account or log-in if you already have one.